 Figure 2.
 Magnetic strips attached to the wooden block.

-- Cut one of the long sides off your cardboard box.
+- Cut a piece of wood or cardboard at least 24" long by 3" wide.
 This will serve as the base for your train track.

-- Using one of the long plastic angle pieces as a straightedge, draw five lines lengthwise on the piece of cardboard as shown in Figure 3.
+- Using one of the long plastic angle pieces as a straightedge, draw five lines lengthwise on your base as shown in Figure 3.

-- Draw a center line down the middle of the cardboard.
+- Draw a center line down the middle of the base.

 - Draw one line 5 mm to each side of the centerline.

 - Draw one line 20 mm to each side of the centerline.

 Figure 3.
-Dimensions for lines you will draw on your piece of cardboard.
+Dimensions for lines you will draw on your base.

-- Attach the long magnetic strips and plastic angle pieces to your cardboard, as shown in Figures 4 and 5.
+- Attach the long magnetic strips and plastic angle pieces to your base, as shown in Figures 4 and 5.
 Pay close attention to the spacing, it is important for getting your train to work properly.

 - Peel the paper backing off the long magnetic strips.
-Carefully place them on the cardboard so their inside edges line up with the lines 5 mm from your centerline, so the strips are 10 mm apart.
-Note: if the magnetic strips are not sticky enough to stick to the cardboard on their own, use clear double-sided tape.
+Carefully place them on the base so their inside edges line up with the lines 5 mm from your centerline, so the strips are 10 mm apart.
+Note: if the magnetic strips are not sticky enough to stick to the base on their own, use clear double-sided tape.
 Make sure you press down firmly so they stick in place.